 To comply with certain amendments of Chapter 17 of the HK Listing Rules and to further increase the number of authorized shares available for issuance under the 2016 Plan, our Board of Directors approved, subject to shareholder approval, the Third Amended and Restated 2016 Share Option and Incentive Plan (the "Amended 2016 Plan").
-The Amended 2016 Plan increases the aggregate number of shares authorized for issuance under the 2016 Plan by 92,820,000 ordinary shares, or 6.8% of the Company's outstanding shares as of March 31, 2024, from 283,323,772 ordinary shares to an overall total amount of 376,143,772 ordinary shares authorized over the life of the Amended 2016 Plan with 255,749,634 ordinary shares currently available (of which 36,894,454 shares were reserved and remained available for issuance and 126,035,180 shares were subject to outstanding equity awards as of March 31, 2024), subject to the conditions that the number of ordinary shares that may be issued under the Amended 2016 Plan and the Fourth Amended and Restated 2018 Employee Share Purchase Plan (to the extent approved by shareholders) (the "Amended 2018 ESPP") shall not exceed 10% of the issued share capital as of the date of the shareholders' resolution approving the Amended 2016 Plan and the Amended 2018 ESPP (the "Effective Date"), and such approved increase in the number of authorized shares available for issuance shall be reduced to the extent necessary such that the 10% limit is not exceeded.
+The Amended 2016 Plan increases the aggregate number of shares currently authorized for issuance under the 2016 Plan by 92,820,000 ordinary shares, or 6.8% of the Company's outstanding shares as of March 31, 2024, from 283,323,772 ordinary shares (of which 36,894,454 shares were reserved and remained available for issuance as of March 31, 2024) to 376,143,772 ordinary shares, subject to the conditions that the number of ordinary shares that may be issued under the Amended 2016 Plan and the Fourth Amended and Restated 2018 Employee Share Purchase Plan (to the extent approved by shareholders) (the "Amended 2018 ESPP") shall not exceed 10% of the issued share capital as of the date of the shareholders' resolution approving the Amended 2016 Plan and the Amended 2018 ESPP (the "Effective Date"), and such approved increase in the number of authorized shares available for issuance shall be reduced to the extent necessary such that the 10% limit is not exceeded.
 For HK Listing Rule mandate limits, the total number of ordinary shares outstanding was calculated to be 1,358,374,143 as of March 31, 2024.
 Under HK Listing Rules, for purposes of calculating the total number of ordinary shares outstanding to ascertain the scheme mandate limits, we exclude 1,150,226 ordinary shares issued to the Company's depositary in exchange for a corresponding amount of ADSs for the purpose of ensuring that the ADSs are readily available to satisfy the vesting of restricted share units and the exercise of share options from time to time.
 The additional ordinary shares to be issued under the Amended 2016 Plan are not subject to any specific allocation arrangement among the types of the equity awards and can be granted for share options, RSUs or other types of equity awards pursuant to the Amended 2016 Plan.